 This document constitutes a DRAFT DELIVERY and is subject to approval by the U.S. Department of Housing and Urban Development (HUD).
-This Action Plan Amendment Four (Substantial Amendment) was submitted to HUD on July 9, 2020.
+This Action Plan Amendment Five (Substantial Amendment) was submitted to HUD on December 4, 2020.

-Upon this DRAFT DELIVERY date, HUD shall complete its evaluation process and approve or request modifications to this Action Plan Amendment Four (Substantial Amendment) on or before a 45 day-period.
-If HUD requires modifications, the Puerto Rico Department of Housing will have to submit the revision.
+Upon this DRAFT DELIVERY date, HUD shall complete its evaluation process and approve or request modifications to this Action Plan Amendment Five (Substantial Amendment) on or before a 45 day-period from the date of receipt.
+If HUD requires modifications, the Puerto Rico Department of Housing will resubmit a revised version of the action plan within 45 days of the notification.

-All interested applicants and readers are encouraged to monitor the website for more information about the Action Plan Amendment Four and related documentation.
+All interested applicants and readers are encouraged to monitor the website for more information about the Action Plan Amendment Five (Substantial Amendment) and related documentation.